flowchartsman/clarion/SPEC.md

 Because background colors are adjusted using steps in the CIELAB L(lightness) dimension, the results do not always map to the RGB color space, and must be "clamped", which is lossy.
 It's probably better to make adjustments in another color space.

 ### Semantic Color Consistency
 It is a well-known phenomenon that different colors appear differently against varying color backgrounds.
-This is known as "simultaneous color contrast". [[4]][[5]] Because conceptual colors are an important principle of Clarion's design, it would be ideal to programmatically correct for this in background variations.
+This is known as "simultaneous color contrast". [[7]][[8]] Because conceptual colors are an important principle of Clarion's design, it would be ideal to programmatically correct for this in background variations.
 If a good technique for this is available, it should be implemented.

 ### Semantic Palette Derivation
 While the distribution of the Conceptual Palette colors in the CIELAB space is derived from research, the Colorgorical implementation used is not deterministic, and the current color palette was derived through trial-and error and choices are fiat from the author's (Andy Walker) own ideas about what concepts are important.
 Therefore, personal bias towards "notable concepts" and "good concept:color concordance" played a significant role in the selection of the current conceptual palette, making this by far the weakest part of the spec with respect to actual science.
-It would be better to generate them automatically somehow, such as is done in the medialab.io "iwanthue" implementation.[[6]]
+It would be better to generate them automatically somehow, such as is done in the medialab.io "iwanthue" implementation.[[9]]

-Colors were formerly based off of **Colorgorical: Creating discriminable and preferable color palettes for information visualization** paper, using the online implementation with all sliders maxed out.[[7]][[8]], and this work should be revisited if the conceptual paletted needs additions or to be systemitized further.
+Colors were formerly based off of **Colorgorical: Creating discriminable and preferable color palettes for information visualization** paper, using the online implementation with all sliders maxed out.[[10]][[11]], and this work should be revisited if the conceptual paletted needs additions or to be systemitized further.

-### Semantic Palette Contrast/Readability
-Additionally, more testing should be done to ensure that the conceptual palette colors are readable against Clarion base colors.
-This should be as deterministic as possible.

 ## Caveats
 I (Andy Walker) am not an expert in ergonomics, reading comprehension, color theory or related disciplines.
 I'm just a programmer interpreting the work of actual experts.